 Why Did the Allies Land on the Beaches of Normandy?

 After the massive British retreat at Dunkirk (immortalized in the film Dunkirk), the Allies had temporarily withdrawn from Europe to regroup.

-By the time the Americans joined the war effort, with Russia pressing on the western front, it was decided to begin planning an eastern invasion.
+By the time the Americans joined the war effort, with Russia pressing on the eastern front, it was decided to begin planning an western invasion.

 The gargantuan task of liberating Europe was code named Operation Overlord.
 D-Day would be the initial push, a massive amphibious landing to place the Allied forces in continental Europe and begin fighting for the liberation of France.